Jan 17, 2026 · Updated on Feb 14, 2026

 Login to your VPS and set up a dedicated directory with a Python virtual environment to keep things isolated.

-sudo apt update && sudo apt install python3-pip python3-venv -y
+sudo apt update && sudo apt install python3-venv -y

 cd ~